benjaminfoo/Architect/readme.md

 Its also safe to remove the mod at any time (however - if you've already created something within the game, without deleting it then, the entity stays in the game.
 Use **#deleteall()** within the ingame-console to clean up your scene.)

+Note: As always, make a backup of your saved games before doing anything else

 ## Installation
 Download the latest release, unzip the archive into your `KingdomComeDeliverance\mods`-folder.
 If the installation was succesful you'll see the instructions-message on how to use the mod when the game has been started (and a savegame loaded or a new game hast been created).